Have you ever watched in awe as another business’ marketing campaign climbs to the top of the digital mountain?

 - Time-bound: Set a definitive time period

-A central digital workspace, like monday.com’s marketing strategy template, can help you set and keep track of any goals that you set.
+To help you reach these goals, central digital workspace, like monday.com’s marketing strategy template, can help you set and keep track of any goals that you set.

-3) Harness tools to stay on top of campaign progress
+Step 3: harness tools to stay on top of campaign progress

 Marketing managers often oversee numerous campaigns simultaneously across multiple channels.

-To ensure everything goes smoothly without any confusion, managers use templates to guide their team members along one uniform path.
+To ensure that everything goes smoothly without any confusion, managers use templates to guide their team members along one uniform path.

 Templates are efficient tools when you’re launching a new campaign.
 You won’t have to start from scratch when you can use older templates — updating them to launch new campaigns faster.

 When choosing marketing campaign template, opt for one that will help you visualize goals and make decisions based on observable data.